What do you do when you are not reaching your goals? Who can you turn to if everything in your life is pretty good, but something seems to be missing?

 The last step is to make a choice.
 This is your choice point.

 A creative and fun way to think about values is through the Value-Tattoo activity.
-Developed by Hugo Alberts, clients consider what tattoo (or piece of artwork) they would get and why.
+Clients consider what tattoo (or piece of artwork) they would get and why.
 From this, the person analyzes their response to identify a central theme.

 For example, a sunflower might represent happiness, positivity, or growth in life.
-We will choose growth as the theme.
-Next, the person reflects on whether the theme (growth) connects to a life value.
+We might choose growth as the theme.
+Next, the person reflects on whether the theme of growth connects to a life value.
 If it does, then maybe the person values learning.
 If this is true, how is the person currently living that value?

 Sometimes we allow people into our inner circle whose influence is almost always bad.
 They are a giant wave slamming into us, knocking us down, pulling us under, and dragging us farther from our goals.
 It can be challenging to manage these relationships.
 What if the person is a parent, sibling, or spouse?
-Learning how to manage toxic relationships is the focus of an exercise created by Lucinda Poole and Hugo Alberts.
+Learning how to manage toxic relationships is the focus of this exercise.

 - The person makes me feel unsafe.